temliz/GitProj/README.md

-# GitProj  This is a repository for Mr Tee.
+# GitProj  This is Liz's Repo.